theperpetualmeatball/theperpetualmeatball.github.io/_posts/2020-09-01-Jumpan23-Food-Delivery.md

 ## Transportation Trends

-The most popular type of transportation for jumpman are bicycles, which makes sense given that they are the most economically feasible choice in NYC.
+Bicycles are by far the most popular mode of transportation for jumpman, which makes sense given that they are the most economically feasible choice in NYC.

 <img src="{{ site.url }}{{ site.baseurl }}/images/jumpman23/vehicle_type.png" alt="data_types" width="80%" height="80%">